juangamella/aicp/README.md

 The commands to reproduce the A-ICP vs. ABCD results can be found in [`experiments/abcd_experiments.sh`](experiments/abcd_experiments.sh).
 These commands generate a dataset and execute A-ICP on it.
 To execute ABCD, the dataset must be then copied over to the [repository](https://github.com/juangamella/active_learning) that contains the ABCD implementation.
 Exact instructions on how to run ABCD to reproduce the experiments can be found in that repository.

 The evaluation of the Markov-blanket estimation is carried out in the [`mb_estimation_analysis.ipynb`](mb_estimation_analysis.ipynb) notebook.

+### Plotting

+The plots can be generated with the plotting notebooks, i.e. `plots_*`.
+Edit the notebook to add the path to the desired result files and execute.

 ## Feedback